Ward Cheney: Family

 Cheney's brother Seth Wells Cheney was an artist, married to writer Ednah Dow Littlehale Cheney.
 His brother John Cheney, a portrait engraver, was praised by curator S. R. Koehler at the Museum of Fine Arts, Boston, although interest in line engraving was in decline at that time.

 Ward's brothers who joined him at Cheney Brothers were:

-Charles Cheney (26 December 1803 - 20 June 1874) went to Tolland, Connecticut as a clerk when he was about fourteen years old, and before he was of age engaged in mercantile business on his own account in Providence.
-In 1834, he moved to Ohio and established himself as a farmer at Mount Healthy, near Cincinnati, Ohio, where he remained eleven years, during which period he became interested in the anti-slavery movement.
-In 1847 he joined his brothers at Cheney Brothers in South Manchester.
-He spent a considerable portion of his time in Hartford, where they had also extensive manufactories.
+Charles Cheney (December 26, 1803 – June 20, 1874) went to Tolland, Connecticut as a clerk when he was about fourteen years old, and before he was of age engaged in mercantile business on his own account in Providence.
+In 1834, he moved to Ohio and established himself as a farmer at Mount Healthy, near Cincinnati, where he remained eleven years, during which period he became interested in the anti-slavery movement.
+In 1847, he joined his brothers at Cheney Brothers in South Manchester.
+He spent a considerable portion of his time in Hartford, where they had extensive manufactories.
 He served in the legislature for one or two terms and was distinguished for his public spirit and generous charities.